Frank T. Ardito, CPA

 Frank joined G.T.
 Reilly in 1980 after graduating from Stonehill College in Easton, MA, with a Bachelor of Science in Business Administration/Accounting.

-He is a member of the American Institute of Certified Public Accountants, as well as the Peer Review Acceptance Board of the Massachusetts Society of Certified Public Accountants, and the Accounting & Auditing Committee of Moore Stephens North America.
+He is a member of the American Institute of Certified Public Accountants, as well as the Peer Review Acceptance Board of the Massachusetts Society of Certified Public Accountants, and the Accounting & Auditing Committee and the Manufacturing & Distribution Special Interest Group of Moore Stephens North America.

 He also devotes his time locally as treasurer of the Quincy Rotary Club, as a member of the Friends of Christopher Columbus Park and Friends of North End Library, and as a coach for South Boston Softball.